 During the consultation, patients will meet one-on-one with one of our board certified experienced doctors: Dr. Jabs, Dr. Richards, or Dr. Magge.
-We offer fat transfer procedures at both our Bethesda, Maryland and McLean, Virginia locations, making our offices convenient for people living in the greater Washington, D.C. area.
+We offer fat transfer procedures at Bethesda, Maryland location, making our offices convenient for people living in the greater Washington, D.C. area.
 We also have many patients that travel in order to work with our esteemed doctors.
 Our highly professional staff is happy to work with out-of-town patients in order to help make accommodations.

 The consultation is an extremely important part of every treatment we perform, including a fat transfer procedure.
 The first goal of the consultation is to determine whether or not the patient is a good candidate for the procedure they have in mind.
 In the case of a fat transfer procedure, one of our doctors will examine the patient for potential donor locations.
 They will also ask the patient about their medical history, including prior surgeries, medications and supplements they take, and medical conditions they may suffer from.
 Preexisting medical conditions will likely not affect the patient’s candidacy, but it is important for our doctor’s to have a full understanding of the patient’s health prior to any treatment.
 In some cases, our doctors may recommend alternative or additional procedures that may be useful in helping the patient achieve their desired results.

 At this time, we will also be able to discuss the pricing particulars of the patient’s case.
 There are a variety of factors that can impact the cost of a procedure, including anesthesia, overnight care, and other specifics regarding the procedure.
 Since a fat transfer is such a highly customizable procedure, a consultation is necessary before we can offer a price estimate.